Forex Trading 101: Complete Beginner’s Guide to Mastering the Market

 Most retail Forex brokers size trades in micro lots; however, always check with your broker for details regarding their platform.

-There are three lot sizes Forex brokers offer however most retail traders will use micro lots.
+This graphic describes the three lot sizes Forex brokers offer; however, most retail traders will use micro lots.

-Long and Short Positions: “Going long” means buying a currency pair with the expectation that its value will increase.
+What are Long and Short Positions?
+“Going long” means buying a currency pair with the expectation that its value will increase.

 “Going short” means selling a currency pair with the expectation that its value will decrease.

-Bear and Bull Markets: A bear market is characterized by falling prices and negative sentiment while rising prices and positive sentiment characterize a bull market.
+What are Bear and Bull Markets?
+A bear market is characterized by falling prices and negative sentiment, while a bull market is characterized by rising prices and positive sentiment.

 Recognizing these market conditions helps traders make informed decisions.